libgdx/gdx-liftoff/Guide.md

           for more.
 It's very likely that you won't notice any difference unless you try to make behavior identical on GWT and other platforms, and even then there may be nothing apparent.
             - GWT 2.11.0 is available and used by default with libGDX 1.13.0 .
+            - GWT 2.11.0 is also available and used by default with libGDX 1.12.1, via a third-party backend.
+The changes in that backend are almost identical to the ones made in 1.13.0 .
     - For dependencies, you don't need libGDX checked (the tool is ready to download libGDX and set it as a dependency in all cases).
         - There are lots of potential dependencies you can add, some official but most third-party (unofficial).